Music at St Ives

 - Pedals – fixed and functioning as for acoustic pianos

-To boys in the P–2 Department we offer piano, violin, cello or double bass lessons.
+To boys in Preschool – Year 2, we offer piano, violin, cello or double bass lessons.

 These are instruments that can accommodate younger players.
 Flute, clarinet, trumpet or trombone tuition may be possible after consultation with the Director of Music.
-There are string ensembles and performance opportunities for Infants boys.
+Boys in Preschool – Year 2 also have the opportunity to join a string ensemble.

 Music lessons are scheduled for each week of the term.